Everything You Need to Scale Innovation

 Source: electrive

-At the same time, electrive reports that China has submitted more than 62 000 patents for EV charging, compared to just between just under 4000 and under 6000 from Japan, Germany, South Korea, and the USA.
+At the same time, electrive reports that China has submitted more than 62 000 patents for EV charging, compared to just between 4000 and 6000 from Japan, Germany, South Korea, and the USA.

 BYD alone has more than 120 000 patents.